 Much of the time pharmacy technicians will work on weekends and night shifts as some pharmacies remain open at all hours of the day.
 Pharmacy technicians have the opportunity to work both full-time and part-time.
 You can choose a full-time or part-time pharmacy technician job depending on what is convenient for you.

-If you have been wondering is pharmacy technician a good job in the U.S. in 2023, read more to know the answer to your question.
+If you have been wondering if a pharmacy technician a good job, read more to know the answer to your question.